-Table 2 takes its first two columns from Table 3 of Fuller (1993).
-To mask variables further, Fuller removed small deviation noise and adjusted the noise associated the first and second best matches until the two match probabilities were approximately the same.
-From examination of the two columns, Fuller (1993) concluded that the data were effectively masked.
+Table 2 takes its first two columns from Table 3 of Fuller [11].
+To mask variables further, Fuller removed small deviation noise and adjusted the noise associated with the first and second best matches until the two match probabilities were approximately the same.
+From examination of the two columns, Fuller [11] concluded that the data were effectively masked.
 He also noted the correlations in the observed data differed by less than one standard deviation from the correlations in the unmasked data.
-Our examination of the two columns of numbers produced by Fuller cause us to believe that the data are not effectively masked if additional record linkage procedures such as forcing 1-1 matching are used.
+Our examination of the two columns of numbers produced by Fuller cause us to believe that the data are not effectively masked if record linkage procedures such as forcing 1-1 matching are used.
 The last four columns of Table 2 present our results from generating masked data in which no small deviation noise was used as in Fuller.
 Unlike Fuller, however, we did not adjust the match probabilities of the best two matches for each record.
 The primary reason that we did not is that the 1-1 matching procedure will easily overcome adjustments of the first few of the highest probability matches for a record.
 The secondary reason was that we were unsure exactly how Fuller adjusted the match probabilities to minimize the distortions in the correlations.
-The '?' indicate situations where I was not able to exactly compute matching probabilities because of the 1-1 matching.
+The >?= indicate situations where I was not able to exactly compute matching probabilities because of the 1-1 matching.
 The most revealing results are in the next-to-last column of numbers in which we use six matching variables and match a file of 150 records against a file of 1500 records.
 Even in that situation, the 1-1 matching procedure yields a reasonably high correct match rate.
-With only
+For the 64% of the records that were associated with truly matching pairs with probabilities above 0.5 when looked at in isolation, the assignmentalgorithm effectively sets their match probabilities to 1.0.
+The remaining 36% of the records are associated with truly matching records that are generally farther away than the closest records that are not true matches.
+With only small deviation noise removed, covariances were preserved up to a small multiplicative adjustment factor as used by Kim [12].
+The deviations between the covariances in the masked data and the covariances in the unmasked were less than 0.1 of the standard deviation.

 Table 1.

 Distribution of our match probabilities for known vectors of different dimensions in a released data set of size 150.

 (Entries are percentages).

+Di me nsion of know n ved ctor

-Match nsion of ller - known vector Winkler
+Match - Fu ller - W i nkl e er

-Probability Four Eight Four Six Eight
+Probability Four Ei ght Four Si x Ei ght

-f

-0.0-0.1 49 9 39 3 0
+0. 0-0.
+1 49 9 42 3 0

-0.1-0.2 23 8 0 0 0
+0. 1-0.
+2 23 8 0 0 0

-0.2-0.3 9 6 0 0 0
+0. 2-0.
+3 9 6 0 0 0

-0.3-0.4 4 6 0 0 0
+0. 3-0.
+4 4 6 0 0 0

-0.4-0.5 3 6 0 0 0
+0. 4-0.
+5 3 6 0 0 0

-0.5-0.6 2 8 0 0 0
+0. 5-0.
+6 2 8 0 0 0

-0.6-0.7 1 9 0 0 0
+0. 6-0.
+7 1 9 0 0 0

-0.7-0.8 0 8 0 0 0
+0. 7-0.
+8 0 8 0 0 0

-0.8-0.9 4 7 0 0 0
+0. 8-0.
+9 4 7 0 0 0

-0.9-0.99 5 22 0 97 0
+0. 9-0.
+99 5 22 0 0 0

-0.99-1.0 0 11 61 0 100
+0. 99-1.
+0 0 11 58 97 100

 Table 2.

-Distribution of our match probabilities for known vectors of different dimensions in a modified masked released data set of size 150.
+Distribution of our match

+probabilities for known vectors of

+different dimensions in a modified

+masked released data set of size 150.

 (Entries are percentages).